Step 6: After the disciplinary procedure

 - consistent with others

-This means they might have to give information about the employee’s disciplinary outcome.
+This means they might have to give information about any disciplinary actions or investigations.

 Acas also provides: